digiampietro/hacktivity-2019-esp32-hello-world/README.md

   * writing text to the display using big and small fonts;

-  * drawing lines, rectangles and circles on the display;
+  * drawing lines, rectangles, and circles on the display;

   * lighting LEDs on the board;